changhsinlee/changhsinlee.github.io/_posts/2019-11-12-pyjanitor.md

 ### Other handy functions

-PyJanitor has other functions that may help you simplify code.
+PyJanitor has other functions that may help you simplify code that [you can find in the documentation](https://pyjanitor.readthedocs.io/).
 For example,

 * [janitor.remove_columns()](https://pyjanitor.readthedocs.io/reference/janitor.functions/janitor.remove_columns.html#janitor.remove_columns)